 Hirakata is a city situated in the north-eastern of Osaka Prefecture, in Kansai region of the Honshu Island.
 It has an estimated population of little over 400,000.
 I chose Hirakata because it is within proximity to Kyoto, Osaka, Kobe, Uji and Nara, which were the main places I wanted to visit, all within half-an-hour to two hours of journey time.
 Hirakata is served mainly by the Keihan Line, and I soon noticed that the trains arrived spot-on time, every-time!

 Prior to my journey though, I had already researched the places I wanted to visit and costed out the journey as I was on a strict budget.
 Everyone who plans a journey to Japan will already have their list of places to visit with their starred favourites!
 Mine were Kyoto, Nara, Osaka, Uji, Hiroshima, Tokyo and Mount Fuji.
 I hope my perspective will help you plan and enjoy your trips just as much as I have, if not more.
+I welcome you to read my adventures in Japan, a beautiful country that is full of life, a centre for technology buffs and a land that preserves its national and cultural heritage.
 Enjoy reading the following by clicking on the link:

 Kyoto – the top 5 must see places!
 Kyoto – Top 5 MUST see places